onsi/ginkgo/index.md

 **Running in parallel:**

+- `-p`

+    Set `-p` to parallelize the test suite across an auto-detected number of nodes.

 - `--nodes=NODE_TOTAL`

     Use this to parallelize the suite across NODE_TOTAL processes.
+You don't need to specify `-p` as well (though you can!)

 - `-stream`